ietechnosoft/react-native-clean/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the **ISC License** - see the [LICENSE](https://github.com/ietechnosoft/react-native-clean/blob/master/LICENSE) file for details.
+This project is licensed under the **MTT License** - see the [LICENSE](https://github.com/ietechnosoft/react-native-clean/blob/master/LICENSE) file for details.

 ## Author
 Nikhil Sharma